 The published experience with pseudohypoparathyroidism during pregnancy is similar to that of hypoparathyroidism, with a mix of cases that improved, worsened, or had no change.
-Type I pseudohypoparathyroidism improved during four pregnancies as shown by fewer hypocalcemic symptoms, achievement of normocalcemia, lowering of PTH to near-normal, calcitriol increasing severalfold, urinary calcium excretion normalizing, and supplemental vitamin D, calcitriol, or analogs no longer required (143).
+Type I pseudohypoparathyroidism improved during four pregnancies as shown by fewer hypocalcemic symptoms, achievement of normocalcemia, lowering of PTH to near-normal, calcitriol increasing severalfold, urinary calcium excretion normalizing, and supplemental vitamin D, calcitriol, or analogs no longer required (164).
 These findings are consistent with PTH-independent increases in intestinal calcium absorption and calcitriol synthesis occurring during pregnancy that in turn improve calcium homeostasis; endogenous serum calcitriol did double midpregnancy in two women in whom supplemental calcitriol had been discontinued.
-However, in seven other pregnancies in women with types I and II pseudohypoparathyroidism there was subjective worsening of hypocalcemia-like symptoms, or the apparent need to increase the doses of calcium, calcitriol, or 1a-calcidiol (1,144-147).
-A more recent case reported that no change in calcium or calcitriol dosages were required during pregnancy (148).
+However, in seven other pregnancies in women with types I and II pseudohypoparathyroidism there was subjective worsening of hypocalcemia-like symptoms, or the apparent need to increase the doses of calcium, calcitriol, or 1α -calcidiol (1,165-168).
+Another case reported that no change in calcium or calcitriol dosages were required during pregnancy (169).
+Lastly, a more recent series of 5 patients reported variability of improved, worsened, or no change in the condition during pregnancy (170).

-If maternal hypocalcemia persists during pregnancy, pseudohypoparathyroidism can lead to the same adverse fetal outcomes that have been associated with maternal hypoparathyroidism, including parathyroid hyperplasia, skeletal demineralization, and fractures (149,150).
+If maternal hypocalcemia persists during pregnancy, pseudohypoparathyroidism can lead to the same adverse fetal outcomes that have been associated with maternal hypoparathyroidism, including parathyroid hyperplasia, skeletal demineralization, and fractures (171,172).
 The maternal calcium concentration must be maintained in the normal range to avoid these fetal outcomes.